-Lime-Glazed Shortbread Cookies are scrumptious!
-Buttery and melt-in-your-mouth with a bright fresh sweet-tangy burst of citrus flavour.
+It’s hard to believe these buttery, zesty melt-in-your-mouth Lime-Glazed Easy Shortbread Cookies are made in 30 minutes with just 6 ingredients.
 Perfect for a tea, shower, potluck, or holiday cookie-exchange.
-And they make a perfect gift.
+And the perfect gift.

-I’ve been making shortbread cookies for over 30 years from the old Noreen Gilletz Food Processor cookbook (from back in the 80’s I think).
-I decided to give them a little tweak and, boy, am I glad I did.
+I’ve been making these easy shortbread cookies for over 30 years from the old Noreen Gilletz Food Processor cookbook (from back in the 80’s I think).
+I decided to give them a little tweak.
 Rave reviews!
 All I added was some lime zest in the dough and a lime glaze on the cookies.
-Just enough, it seems, to take them to a whole new level.
-The sweet-tart lime glaze is a perfect match for the mouth-watering shortbread.
+The bright fresh sweet-tangy burst of citrus flavor takes them to a new level.

 As if a seriously good cookie isn’t enough, making these cookies couldn’t be easier and quicker.
-I call them shortcut cookies for two reasons: first, the dough takes less than 3 minutes if you use a processor; and second, you don’t need to wrap, chill and roll the dough as with many other shortbread recipes.
-So the whole recipe takes less than 30 minutes with only 6 ingredients.
+I should call them shortcut cookies because the dough takes less than 3 minutes if you use a processor.
+You don’t need to wrap, chill and roll the dough as with many other shortbread recipes.

-These are good cookies.
 My husband is already complaining that there aren’t enough (I made them last night and froze them for the upcoming holidays).
 He’s not too happy about having to wait.
-(Of course I let him taste one!
-That’s why he wants more).
+Of course I let him taste one.
+That’s why he clamoring for more.

 Tailor To Your Taste